droserasprout/pmos-ports/README.md

 ## Status

-Kernel compiles, but doesn't boot.
+12 branch with gcc and general-regs-only patch: kernel compiles, but doesn't boot.

+13 branch with clang: `../kernel/jump_label.c:245:54: error: use of undeclared identifier 'timeout'`

 ## Links